ENCODE-DCC/regulome-encoded/README.md

 - The app will be running at <http://localhost:6543>.

-### **3. frontend development using docker compose**
+### **3. Frontend development using docker compose**

-- In Docker Desktop, find the running docker compose(should be named as "regulome-encoded"), there will be one docker container runing inside.
+- In Docker Desktop, find the running docker compose (should be named as "regulome-encoded"), there will be one docker container runing inside.
 Select the "CLI" to open the terminal:
   - `npm run dev`

 The above command runs continually in the terminal window and watches for changes in Javascript and SCSS files, rebuilding the bundles as you make changes.